 2. Apple Watch Series 5

-This wearable heart rate monitor has one of the best screens for fitness trackers on the market.
+Of course an Apple Watch does much more than monitor heart rate and track fitness.
+But as a wearable heart rate monitor, the Series 5 has one of the best screens for fitness trackers on the market.
 The screen is about 30% larger than most other fitness watches or similar monitors.
 Plus, there’s an “Always On” retina display; this is notable because it doesn’t drain the battery and doesn’t require you to actually turn the watch on to see critical data.

-But it’s heart rate monitoring capabilities are also second to none.
+But its heart rate monitoring capabilities are also second to none.
 It has a special ECG app for monitoring your heart rate, which is bolstered by both electrical and optical heart sensors.
-The fact that it has two ways of monitoring makes it more reliable and ensure that it provides accurate data when you need it most.
+The fact that it has two ways of monitoring makes it more reliable and ensures that it provides accurate data when you need it most.

 The final emergency SOS feature incorporated into the watch is a perfect final bonus for those worried about their heart giving out or running into trouble.
 This SOS feature might be of critical importance for medical response times.
 All in all, it’s a phenomenal smartwatch all around and one of the best heart rate monitors on the market.